SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 You can use [Microsoft Graph's Download DriveItem API](/graph/api/driveitem-get-content) to offer download file user experiences for your applications.
 This will generate  a short lived, preauthenticated Url allows users to download files from your applications.

-> [!note]
+> [!NOTE]
 >A direct link to the file lacks the appropriate authorization from your application.
 If used directly in a browser, this would yield an access denied.

 ## Content discovery in Microsoft 365

 You can control how your content appears in the Microsoft 365 experience.
-The default behavior is SharePoint Embedded application content will be hidden everywhere in Microsoft 365 environment including office.com, oneDrive.com, Recommeneded or other Microsoft intelligent file discovery features.
+The default behavior is SharePoint Embedded application content will be hidden in Microsoft 365 environments including office.com, oneDrive.com, or other Microsoft intelligent file discovery features.

 If you want to opt into the Microsoft 365 experience, during container type creation, you can change the default settings using cmdlet [Set-SPOContainerTypeConfiguration](../admin-exp/developer-admin/dev-admin.md#container-type-configuration-properties) as per this example:

 ```powershell
 Set-SPOContainerTypeConfiguration
     -ContainerTypeID <ContainerTypeID>
     -discoverabilityDisabled $False
 ```

 In this way, your files will be integrated into the Microsoft 365 environment, participating in intelligent file discovery.

+> [!NOTE]
-> [!note]
+>
->1.
-If you modify the settings after creating some content, it may take up to 30 days for these changes to achieve full consistency across all consuming tenants.
+> 1. If you modify the settings after creating some content, it may take up to 30 days for these changes to achieve full consistency across all consuming tenants.
 >
 > 2. To enable the sharing user experience for your content in Office.com, additional application permissions **must** be added at the time of the container type registration process.
 To add more permission to enable sharing dialog, refer to the following code:

 ```http